 Vesuvius is once an extinct volcano that was cloaked with eminent woods and vines.
 It is known for its eruption in 79 AD which destroyed Pompeii City and buried the neighboring Herculaneum.
 One of the most detrimental eruptions was recorded on December 16, 1631 which had marked 3, 000 fatalities and had wrecked all the communes situated at its foot.

 Vesuvius tour will take around an hour.
-Tourist will not only be given the chance to see the beauty of the volcano but they can as well climb up to the peak of the volcano where they can witness the breathtaking landscape of Naples Bay, Cape Miseno, Sorrento Peninsula and the Gaeta Gulf.
+Tourist will not only have the chance to see the beauty of the volcano but they will be able to climb up to the peak of the volcano as well, where they can witness the breathtaking landscape of Naples Bay, Cape Miseno, Sorrento Peninsula and the Gaeta Gulf.

 Castelnuovo is an immense five-towered castle that was originally founded in 1279-1282 by Charles I of Anjou.
 In 1443, Alfonso I commissioned the restoration and rebuilding of the castle.
 The castle was constructed with white marble and gray volcanic stone as the main materials.